mydatastory/clinics/_toothpaste/README.txt

-This folder contains items related to the Crest Detoxify data story clinic.
+This folder contains code and educational resources for the Crest Detoxify data story clinic.